Jesper Skaaning

 Jesper Skaaning (a.k.a.
 Acustic) is a Danish electronic musician, producer and film composer.

-He started his career as a guitarist in various experimental punk bands in the early 1980s and was inspired by European electropop and early electronic Music, especially by Kraftwerk.
+He started his career as a guitarist in various experimental punk bands in the early 1980s and was inspired by European electropop and early electronic music, especially Kraftwerk.
 At that time he formed a band, Acustisk Ungdom, from which he later took his name.

-He formed the Future 3 electronic trio together with Anders Remmer (a.k.a.
+He formed Future 3 with Anders Remmer (a.k.a.
 Dub Tractor) and Thomas Knak (a.k.a.
 Opiate) in 1994.